cyclopsrobotics/blog/README.md

 # Writing a new blog entry

 1. If you have any photos to add to the site, upload them to [`content/media/`](https://github.com/cyclopsrobotics/blog/tree/main/content/media/).
+    If that folder doesn't exist, just create it.
-2. Create a markdown (`.md`) file in [`content/`](https://github.com/cyclopsrobotics/blog/tree/main/content/) with a short all-lowercase title:
+3. Create a markdown (`.md`) file in [`content/`](https://github.com/cyclopsrobotics/blog/tree/main/content/) with a short all-lowercase title:

     *Some title* :arrow_right: `some-title.md`
-3. Every file should start like this:
+4. Every file should start like this:

     ```
     ---